bigguystevieb1/blooket-hack/README.md

 # readme-section-important

 **UPDATE!!
-As Of Friday, March 4th The hacks that are up are working.**
+As Of Friday, March 4th "The hacks that are up are working.**

 **LET ME KNOW IN THE ISSUES TAB WHAT HACKS I SHOULD DO FOR WHAT GAME MODE (BLOOKET ONLY) AND I WILL WORK ON IT!!**